Gauge Repeatability vs. Accuracy in Plastics Manufacturing

 Repeatability

-Repeatability describes how consistent a gauge is when measuring the same thing, in the same way, multiple times.
+Repeatability describes how consistent a measurement system is when measuring the same feature repeatedly.

 Example: